Hypothesis Learning Tool at UMD

 - For graded assignments, the integration connects the Hypothesis Assignments to the Speedgrader and Gradebook

-- New in Fall 21!
-There is a more seamless integration with the Canvas groups experience and an improved import process are now available.
+- There is a more seamless integration with the Canvas groups experience and an improved import process are now available.

 If you have additional questions about using Hypothesis, contact Karen Jeannette at [email protected].

-During these workshops, Autumn of Hypothesis will discuss how collaborative annotation with Hypothesis can be used to make student reading visible, active, and social.
-She will also demonstrate how teachers are using annotation-powered reading to empower student writing, helping students develop these foundational academic skills.
-In addition to sharing pedagogical best practices for collaborative annotation, Autumn will demonstrate how Hypothesis can be used with course readings in Canvas.
-After presenting, Autumn will lead participants in a discussion about how Hypothesis collaborative annotation can be used in their specific disciplines and with their specific teaching and learning objectives.
+The Hypothesis team will partner with UMN system instructors and instructional designers to discuss how collaborative annotation with Hypothesis can be used to make student reading active, visible, and social.
+In addition to demonstrating how Hypothesis can be used with course readings in Canvas, they will share pedagogical best practices for collaborative annotation.
 Participants can expect to come away from this session with a clear idea about how they can start incorporating collaborative annotation into their courses to improve student success.